jellyfin/jellyfin-apiclient-python/README.md

  - Add group of `remote_` API calls to remote control another session
  - Configurable item refreshes allowing custom refresh logic (can also iterate through a list of items)
  - Add support for authenticating via an API key
+ - Add support for the optional 'date played' parameter in the `item_played` API method

 ## Contributing